JimaLoko/JimaLoko/README.md

-:computer: I'm .Net Developer!
+:computer: I'm front-end Developer!

-:house_with_garden: I’m from Rio de Janeiro, Brazil.
+:house_with_garden: I’m from São Paulo, Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently learning HTML, CSS and JavaScript.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: create a new project and find a new job.